promanenko/gigaspaces-sbp-jekyll/modeling-your-data.markdown

 There are several questions which need to be answered when planning for data partitioning:

-1. What is the information I should store in memory?
+Question 1.
+What is the information I should store in memory?
 The answer to this question is not a technical one, and should not be mistakenly confused with the structure of the data.
 This is in essence a business question: How much the data will it grow over time?
 For how long should you keep it?

 We recommend using the following table for this process: